-This course is designed to provide a functional knowledge of mail delivery and collection systems within the Postal Service, the first part of the course covers the duties, responsibilities and skills needed in the carrier crafts.
+This course is designed to provide a functional knowledge of mail delivery and collection systems within the Postal Service.
+Based on management's approach to delivery service, the first part of the course covers the duties, responsibilities and skills needed in the carrier crafts.
 Two management training programs, "Methods Improvement Plan/Standard Operating Procedures" and "Route Inspections and Evaluations" are explained and emphasized throughout the course.
 Management of rural delivery service, along with the Fair Labor Standards Act requirements are also explained.
 Prerequisite: Customer Service I.